Please excuse our simple website, but our marketing is mostly word-of-mouth.

 - DELIVERY – Typically three days prior to game date, but earlier by request using previous week’s depth chart.
 PDF files are sent directly to you, or to a local copy center of your choice (e.g., FedEx Office, UPS Store, Staples, Office Depot Minuteman Press, Go Postal, PakMail) w/ a BCC e-mail to you as well so you know it’s on the way.
 Print instructions are simple & straightforward.
 You pay copy costs out-of-pocket at pick-up, typically $5-$10.

-- QUALITY – “Consistent accuracy” is our goal.
-Your credibility on-air is our top priority.
-But we are human & therefore imperfect, so we implore you to double-check any and all information.
+- QUALITY – Your credibility on-air is our top priority, but we are human & therefore imperfect, so we implore you to double-check any and all information.
 I personally preview every single chart before it is delivered.
 We alert you ASAP whenever we discover an error on a chart that went out.
 As our Big Fish says, “The devil is in the detail.”